 Genesis UI – Aware Super Design System

-In this pivotal role, I lead the re-design and optimisation of a company-wide Figma Design System.
+In this pivotal role, I lead the re-design and optimisation of a company-wide Figma Design System designed to bring much needed consistency across the Website and several other products the fund currently uses to engage with its 1.1 million members.

 The Problem: